Document status: working draft submitted to the CNA TC Terminal for validation.

 All new methods take a csnMin parameter which is a threshold on the CSN (Card Serial Number): the rule applies to any card whose CSN is greater than or equal to csnMin.
 This mechanism enables introducing or progressively tightening duration bounds as new generations of cards (with higher CSNs) are issued, without penalizing older cards.

-A relay attack introduces a significant and systematic delay on APDU exchanges; monitoring this delay at the reader level (Card API) and at the Calypso session level (Calypso Card API) provides coverage at both the per-exchange level and at the level of the secure transactional protocol.
+A relay attack introduces a significant and systematic delay on APDU exchanges; monitoring this delay at the reader level (Card API), at the Calypso session level (Calypso Card API) and at the level of each generic command (Generic Card API) provides coverage across all Terminal API usage scenarios.

 4. Theme 3 — Simplified Observation Management